MohammedAlbahal/SideMenu/README.md

 # SideMenu
-Left Side Menu \ Side Bar with modern  interface for iOS
+A customizable, interactive, auto expanding and collapsing side menu for iOS written in Swift.